General Conditions of Carriage

-Passengers travelling with Air Canada and Jazz are entitled to a free checked baggage allowance, depending on destination and/or fare purchased.
+Passengers travelling with Air Canada, Air Canada rouge and Air Canada Express are entitled to a free checked baggage allowance, depending on destination and/or fare purchased.
 When the number, weight and/or overall dimensions (length + width + height) of your checked baggage exceed the limits of your free checked baggage allowance, additional checked baggage charges will apply.

 Ensure your checked bags are properly identified.